Face to face: June summit for Biden, Putin as tensions rise

 Trump avoided direct confrontation with Putin and often sought to play down the Russian leader's malign actions.
 Their sole summit, held in July 2018 in Helsinki, was marked by Trump's refusal to side with U.S. intelligence agencies over Putin's denials of Russian interference in the 2016 election.

-Weeks into his presidency, Biden said in an address before State Department employees that he told Putin in their first call that he would be taking a radically different approach to Russia than Trump.
+Weeks into his presidency, Biden said in an address before State Department employees that he told Putin in their first call “that the days of the United States rolling over in the face of Russia’s aggressive actions...are over."

-“I made it clear to President Putin, in a manner very different from my predecessor, that the days of the United States rolling over in the face of Russia’s aggressive actions — interfering with our election, cyber attacks, poisoning its citizens — are over,” Biden said.
-“We will not hesitate to raise the cost on Russia and defend our vital interests and our people.”

 In March, Biden in an ABC News interview responded affirmatively when asked by interviewer George Stephanopoulos whether he thought Putin was “a killer."

-Kremlin spokesman Dmitry Peskov said that Biden's comment demonstrated he “definitely does not want to improve relations" with Russia and that relations between the countries were “very bad."
+Kremlin spokesman Dmitry Peskov said that Biden's comment demonstrated he “definitely does not want to improve relations" with Russia.

 Keaten reported from Geneva.
-Associated Press writers Matthew Lee in Washington and Vladimir Isachenkov in Moscow contributed.
+Associated Press writers Matthew Lee and Alexandra Jaffe in Washington, Vladimir Isachenkov in Moscow and Frank Jordans in Berlin contributed.

 Credit: Alexei Druzhinin